inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/docker_sql/readme.md

 <img src="https://github.com/inner-outer-space/de-zoomcamp-2024/assets/12296455/c054af8a-78e4-4bf6-bfe8-6ba4affc3cc9" width="200" height="70"><br><br>

-## LOAD DATA TO POSTGRES USING JUPYTER NOTEBOOK
+## LOAD DATA TO POSTGRES WITH JUPYTER
 the jupyter notebook upload_data.ipynb contains the steps needed to load the CSV data to the database.
 The following steps do the same for the Parquet file.

 1. `wget` download the files. make sure to add .parquet to the .gitignore